-Unfortunately, these tips don’t always work.
+These tips don’t always work.
 If your baby stays in a posterior position when labor starts, it may be because of the shape of your pelvis rather than your posture.
 In some cases, a cesarean delivery will be necessary.

 Toward the end of your pregnancy, it may feel like your baby has dropped lower into your abdomen.
 This is referred to as lightening.

 The baby is settling deeper into your pelvis.
 This means less pressure on your diaphragm, which makes it easier to breathe and also brings fewer baby kicks to the ribs.
 Your baby dropping is one of the first signs that your body’s getting ready for labor.